tapsellorg/TapsellDocument/src/jekyll/docs/plus-sdk/android/add-adnetworks-en.md

 toc: true
 ---

-If you attend to add more ad networks to your project, this page help so through it.
+If you want to add more ad networks to your project, this page help so through it.

 Here's a list of ad networks that are supported by TapsellPlus.